-Student loan debt statistic for For-Profit colleges shows that about 88% of borrowers who graduated from for-profit colleges have student loan debt.
-With an average student loan debt of $39,000 per student a lot higher than in 2008.
+Student loan debt statistic for For-Profit colleges shows that about 88% of borrowers who graduated from for-profit colleges like itt tech, devry university and others have student loan debt, with an average student loan debt of $39,000 per student a lot higher than in 2008.

 The issue with For-Profit Colleges today is that many of these colleges faced or still facing allegations of fraud and deceptive practices, including allegedly misleading students about its job placement rate and the actual cost of earning a degree, among other practices.

 In 2019 Many of the For-Profit Colleges chain have agreed to cancel millions in student debt for nearly 500,000 former students.
 This agreement has not been yet processed by many of them, so filling a borrower’s defense claim might help put pressure on them and also put you in line for student loan forgiveness.

 Borrowers Defense program was introduced on Oct.
 16, 2018, after finding many colleges guilty of committing fraud.
 The Borrowers Defense program was put in place to help defrauded students seek student loan forgiveness if they were misled or defrauded by the school.